 Training is mandatory for all personnel.
 Moreover, training must be conducted in a classroom setting where trainees can ask questions and get answers.
 On-screen training alone is illegal.
 However, on-screen training can supplement classroom training.

-Training must be:
+Training shall be:

-- · Annual
+- Annual

-- · At hire
+- At hire

+- In a classroom where questions can be asked and answered.

-- · When the plan changes
+- When the plan changes

-- · When people in the plan change
+- When people in the plan change

 All personnel in these programs must be trained annually and at hire: